sheldonldev/ds-ai-ml/collection/toolbox.md

 Turn text into lifelike speech using deep learning.

 [R Markdown](https://rmarkdown.rstudio.com/)
-Turn your analyses into high quality documents, reports, presentations and dashboards.
+Turn your analyses into high quality documents, reports, presentations and dashboards. **Much powerful than markdown.**

 [Google Slides](https://www.google.com/slides/about/) **
 Create, edit, collaborate, and present wherever you are.